-You’ve come to the right place.
+You’re in the right place.

-• Key pieces like the abaya, dishdasha, and traditional Kurdish dress
+- Iconic pieces like the abaya, dishdasha, and traditional Kurdish dress

-• The meaning behind patterns and designs
+- The hidden meaning behind intricate patterns and designs

 Historical Roots of Traditional Iraqi Clothing